longr/gromacs-docker-container-maker/README.md

 configurations are built, but calling the build-dockerfiles.py file repeatedly for the different configurations.
 Edit the latter to change how configurations are built (and see below), or the GROMACS version that is built.
+If you have edited the latter, then run build-all-dockerfiles.sh after doing so.

 Make a new git branch and push it to https://github.com/bioexcel/gromacs-docker-container-maker.